Tips on looking after your nails to keep them in good condition and how you might just be able to get them to grow faster

 Well, I have to cut my nails every two weeks.
 I do keep them reasonably short (squoval shaped) as I am fairly active and can't be doing with my nails getting in the way, but ever since I started treating my nails about 10 years ago I noticed that they grew at a ridiculous rate.

 Regular readers will know that at one time I ran a small organic skincare business.
 One of my top sellers was a product a nail nourishing product.
 It was a balm I developed to keep nails in great condition and it contained a mix of oils, butters, wax and other ingredients plus a blend of essential oils and it worked brilliantly to restore nail condition and keep them healthy (I still get asked for it).
 It also appeared to make my nails grow really quickly (and it wasn't just me that noticed this benefit).
 Sometimes I get round to making it for myself but a lot of the time I am just too busy so I had to look for something to buy that I could use as a substitute.
-If you want to make this nail balm for yourself then take a look at the NAIL NOURISHER E-BOOK.

 If you put a drop of water on a nail it should ideally just 'roll off', like water off a duck's back because the nail has enough natural oils.
 I wanted a product with roughly the same ingredients that would do a similar job to my 'Super Nail Nourisher' and I managed to find something fairly close.